 It is often a legal requirement depending where the oil tank is located and what it’s used for.
 To prevent damage to the environment and nearby properties, we recommend that you consider secondary containment whether it’s required by law or not.

 Oil supply pipes can be plastic or steel protected to prevent corrosion.
 Piping installed above ground ought to be maintained by purpose-made clasps and attached to stable structures.

 Subversive pipework ought to be secure from physical or inadvertent damage and its path marked with a cautionary tape.
 If aiding a non-domestic application, it must incorporate a leak-detection facility.
 Any underground mechanical joints should be accessible for inspection.

-For any further advice on the safe storage of oil, give us a call today on 0845 877 8034 and we’ll be happy to help.
+For any further help and advice on the safe storage of oil, give our team a call today on 0330 123 5665 and we’ll be happy to help.